thradams/cake/docs/remove_phase_2.md

       |    ^
 ```

-Warning: Line-slicing is unnecessary when used outside of comments,
+Line-slicing is unnecessary when used outside of comments,
 literal strings, or line comments, in preprocessor text-line directives
-we have a warning if we find it.
+we have a warning.

 ```c
 #if WINDOWS